-I am an associate professor (“Universitair Hoofddocent”) at Utrecht University’s Department of Methodology & Statistics.
+I am an associate professor (“Universitair Hoofddocent”) with a joint appointment at Utrecht University’s Department of Methodology & Statistics, and the department of Biostatistics at the Julius Center, University Medical Center Utrecht (UMCU).

 - 2019: PI: VIDI grant [VI.Vidi.195.152] from Netherlands Organisation for Scientific Research (NWO): “valid measures derived from incidental data”